GeoinformationSystems/MetadataFromGeodata/README.md

   are not used in the profile can be instantiated, but a warning will occur.
 If a class is instantiated, but misses mandatory elements, a warning will occur.
 If the profile is omitted, a standard profile is used.
 This allows all ISO entries, none of which is mandatory.
 This results in a run without any notifications about missing or excess metadata elements.
+- `outDB = filenameOut.db` is the file name for a flattened view on metadata in SQLite format.
+If not given, no such file is created.
+- `outRDF = filenameOut.ttl` is the file name for mapped metadata to GeoDCAT (https://semiceu.github.io/GeoDCAT-AP/drafts/latest/) compliant rdf format (turtle syntax).
+If not given, no such file is created.
 - `allowedFileFormat = xxx` defines a file extension to be allowed (interpreted in the DQ_FormatConsistency).
 This entry is allowed an arbitrary number of times.